awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

     Alternatively, you can use the :code:`DescribeImages` API, but leveraging that command is outside the scope of this tutorial.

-There are many ways to approach bidding for Spot instances; to get a broad overview of the various approaches you should view the `Bidding for Spot Instances
+There are many ways to approach bidding for Spot Instances; to get a broad overview of the various approaches you should view the `Bidding for Spot Instances
 <https://www.youtube.com/watch?v=WD9N73F3Fao&feature=player_embedded>`_ video.
 However, to get
 started, we'll describe three common strategies: bid to ensure cost is less than on-demand pricing;